 Now, it’s time to configure the technical aspect of translating a website.

 If you’re coordinating between a professional translation service and your developer team, you’ll need to do several things manually.
-First, you’ll have to register versions of your domain name with the appropriate country code top-level domain (ccTLD) for each target country, then set up your website to host the translated content.
+First, you’ll have to register versions of your domain name with the appropriate country code top-level domain (ccTLD) for each target country.
+Second, you’ll then set up your website to host the translated content.

-There are a couple of options to consider – you might decide to go with a WordPress multisite solution or to use separate sites, or even easier use a single site with a multilingual plugin that also takes care of the translation side of things.
+To make this easier, you can try a WordPress multisite solution or use separate sites.
+An even easier approach would be to use a single site with a multilingual plugin that also takes care of the translation.

-Using a multisite network will also present its own challenges.
+Using a multisite network is also challenging.
 It’s a solution used by many international businesses: running a network with individual sites for individual territories or languages.

 But, the major downside of this is the duplication of effort when it comes to managing content and administering the sites.

-If working with a translation agency is out of your budget, finding a multilingual solution that will work on a standalone WordPress site will save you a lot of time in getting your website up and running.
+If working with a translation agency is out of your budget, finding a multilingual solution that will work on a standalone site will save you a lot of time in getting your website up and running.

 As you can tell, the process of translating your website content and integrating it back into your site isn’t a simple one.
 But using a multilingual translation solution like Weglot makes it easy as all the steps are automatically taken care of.